lugres/oprisk-database/README.md

 - [`queries.sql`](./oprisk_db/queries.sql), which is an annotated set of `SELECT`, `UPDATE`, `DELETE`, etc. statements that users will commonly run on the Oprisk database.

-You can read comments inside the .sql files to get more details and hands-on instructions.
+You can explore comments inside the .sql files to get more details and hands-on instructions.

 ## Further enhancements